openedx/edx-documentation/en_us/shared/manage_live_course/bulk_email.rst

    For more information about options for composing your message, see :ref:`Options for Email Message Text`.

 #.
 Select **Send Email**.
-You can perform other tasks on the Instructor
+You can perform other tasks on the instructor
-   Dashboard or navigate to other pages while you wait for your message to be sent.
+   dashboard or navigate to other pages while you wait for your message to be sent.

 After you send a message, a bulk email task is queued for processing.
 Multiple courses use the same queue to complete these tasks, so it can take some time for your message to be sent to all of its recipients.
-If your course is a MOOC, consider limiting the number of messages that you send to all course participants to no more than one per week.
+Consider limiting the number of messages that you send to all course participants to no more than one per week.

 .. _Use Keywords in Messages: